741 RDA Required Course: Infection Control

 Cara Batson, RDA

-Cara is the previous Infection Control Coordinator for the UCLA Dentistry and has been in the dental field for 19 years.
-She holds a California Designated Subjects Teachers Credential in Dental Services.
+Cara is the previous Infection Control Coordinator for the UCLA School of Dentistry and has been in the dental field as clinical assistant and an educator for over 20 years.
+Cara holds a California Designated Subjects Teachers Credential in Dental Services.

 Charlene Flowers, RDA

-Charlene has been an RDA for 23 years and teaching Dental Assisting for three years.
+Charlene has been an RDA for 23 years and a teaching Dental Assisting for 3 years.
 She also worked for UCLA School of Dentistry for 18 years.